If you haven’t gotten around to reading my latest blog post yet, check it out…

-With lockdown measures still in place and schools not officially open yet, I’ve decided to start sharing a #LockdownLearning activity every two weeks that you can enjoy with your kids at home.
+With schools not officially open yet, I’ve decided to start sharing a #LockdownLearning activity every two weeks that you can enjoy with your kids at home.

 These activities will be curated and fun, because the content I look for is innovative, creative and will bring globally recognised education to your family to allow you as a parent to learn and enjoy some world class activities with your kids.